 All of the above regarding bed bugs and renters insurance policies applies to other pests, too.
 Preventing rats, cockroaches and other critters from damaging a rental property also falls under standard home maintenance and is thus considered the responsibility of a property’s tenant by renters insurance companies.

-Although unlikely, it is possible that you landlord or property management company could be at fault for bed bugs.
+Although unlikely, it is possible that your landlord or property management company could be at fault for bed bugs.
 This means that your landlord could ultimately be held responsible for the cost of the damage from the infestation.
-For example, your landlord could be on the hook if there were a bed bug infestation in a common area of an apartment building and the they were notified, neglected to exterminate them and the bugs began causing issues for you and other tenants.

 But even if you've determined your landlord is at fault, you won't be able to file a renters insurance claim.
 Further, if your landlord refuses to cover the damages, you will likely have to pay for any related damages to your personal property and the cost of an exterminator out of pocket.
 If you want to be reimbursed and your landlord is uncooperative, you ultimately might have to file a lawsuit against the landlord or property management company.

 However, the above circumstance is unlikely, as it is in the interest of landlords or management companies to address all issues with properties that they might be responsible for.
 If bed bugs infest a common area of an apartment building and they don't do anything about it, it would become increasingly difficult for them to attract new tenants.